-1. Not too short; not too long
+1. Not too long, not too short.

-Even the most focused listener can be overwhelmed by too much information presented within a relatively short time span.
+Even the most focused listener can be overwhelmed by too much information presented in a relatively short time span.
 Similarly, having to concentrate for days on end can also be emotionally draining.
 Information overload in any form can detract from the message you want to share and, worse, leave attendees wondering why they bothered showing up at all.

 2. Getting the agenda right